 Bus Shelter Construction

-Shelter design for 17 shelters commenced in 2016 with construction planned for fiscal year 2017.
+Shelter design for 15 shelters were completed in FY2017 with construction planned for fiscal year 2018.
 The construction of the shelters will consist of the shelter infrastructure, bench, bike rack, and boarding and lighting pad.

 Customer Marketing